katsuhisamaruyama/ChangeMacroRecorder/README.md

 ## Usage

-ChangeMacroRecorder is intended to be embedded into the user (your) program that utilizes (analyzing, visualizing, etc.) recorded fine-grained code changes.
+ChangeMacroRecorder is designed to be embedded into the user (your) program that utilizes (analyzing, visualizing, etc.) recorded fine-grained code changes.
 It provides three important interfaces that are included in the `package org.jtool.macrorecorder.recorder`.

-### Recording change macros
+### Controlling the recording of change macros

 The single instance can be obtained from the invocation as `MacroRecorder.getInstance()`.